 You can use the methods for Power Wheels, Best Choice, or Costzon ride-on toy vehicles that come with remote control.

-- Start by turning off the vehicle before attempting to pair it to remote control.
+- Start by turning off the vehicle before attempting to pair it to the remote control.
 Some models will require you to turn on the car to pair the parental remote.
 Confirm the state that the vehicle should be in when starting the pairing process.

 - Press the button to turn on the remote control.
 Wait until you see a blinking LED light that indicates that the remote control is ready for pairing.